mlopstemplates/acr_template/readMe.md

 - Azure subscription
 - Contributor access to the Azure subscription
 - Resource group created on azure portal
-- Azure container registery resource created in the resource group
+- Azure container registry resource created in the resource group
 - Azure kubernetes cluster service created in the resource group

 ### 2. Create repository